communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Funding Delivery Designer: I must pick a two-level category for each Criterion

+- [x] Applicant: The Fund Output Categories lists appear in the FundChooser table

-- [ ] Applicant: The "CAT 1 - CAT 2: Criterion" lists appear in the FundChooser table
+- [ ] Applicant: The Fund Output Categories lists appear in the Application Form

 - [ ] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard